I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 Ever wonder how those gooey concoctions actually work their magic on your skin?
 Let me break it down for you in a way that won't put you to sleep!

 Face masks are like superhero boosters for your skin.
-They form a barrier that locks in essential ingredients, allowing them to penetrate deeply and work their magic.
+Unlike sugar scrubs, they form a barrier that locks in essential ingredients, allowing them to penetrate deeply and work their magic.

 Imagine your skin as a sponge—masks help it absorb nutrients more effectively than creams or moisturizers that can evaporate or rub off easily.